← Back to Blog

 This mental model, long/short as life positioning, has several superpowers:

 The best part?
 Your longs and shorts don’t need to be correlated.
 You’re not a hedge fund.
-You’re a hooman being, and hoomans benefit from weirdly asymmetric portfolios.
+You’re a human, and humans benefit from weirdly asymmetric portfolios.

 Long crypto.
 Long monk mode.
 Short prestige.
 Long cold showers.
 Short sugar.
 Long AGI.
-Short the news.
-That’s a portfolio.
-That’s a direction.
+Short populism.

 This framing isn’t just philosophical.
 It’s part of a larger societal shift.